apache/mynewt-site/docs/os/tutorials/sensors/sensors.md

 ## Sensor Tutorials Overview

-This set of sensor tutorials allows you to explore the Mynewt Sensor Framework features and learn how to develop sensor enabled Mynewt applications.
+This set of sensor tutorials allows you to explore the Mynewt Sensor Framework features and learn how to develop sensor-enabled Mynewt applications.

 The Mynewt Sensor framework supports:

-* Onboard and off board sensors.
+* Onboard and off-board sensors.
-* Retrieving sensor data and controlling sensor devices via the Mynewt OS Shell
+* Retrieving sensor data and controlling sensor devices via the Mynewt OS Shell.
 * Retrieving sensor data over the OIC protocol and BLE transport.